 - "Resources" for the applicant guidance and person specification

 - Certificate of Eligibility for Specialist Registration (CESR)

 - Certificate of Completion of Training (CCT)

-All regions have been given the opportunity to host a training programme from August 2019 at ST1 level in OMFS and below are the training centres that have had ST1 vacancies in previously.
+All regions are given the opportunity to host a training programme from August 2021 at ST1 level in OMFS and below are the training centres that have had ST1 vacancies in previously.
 Additional training centres may also be included and the website will be updated as the information is confirmed.

 Kent, Surrey and Sussex

-KSS are pleased to offer a run-through Maxillofacial training post recruiting at ST1, with progression to ST7 and CCT dependent on satisfactory progress at ARCP.
+KSS have offered previously a run-through Maxillofacial training post recruiting at ST1, with progression to ST7 and CCT dependent on satisfactory progress at ARCP.

 We will be offering a 2-year run-through programme consisting of the following:

 - ST1 year – St Richard's - Western Sussex General Surgery (6 months) and T&0 (6 months) (HEKSSX38)